 The term ‘growth mindset’ refers to a way of thinking, learning and taking on challenges.
 A person with a growth mindset is open to constructive criticism, takes feedback and uses it, takes on new challenges, pushes themselves outside of their comfort zone and shows resilience and perseverance.
+This concept is tailored around our 'NICS' curriculum where we aim for all children to navigate through challenge, celebrate success and embrace the 'what next' challenge.

 Having been introduced to the concept of growth mindset at St Nicolas this year, pupils have participated in a range of activities to learn more about it and try to display a growth mindset in school (and at home).
 Pupils are taught how their brains work and how new connections are formed when we try new things and practise them, over and over.